 The contact centre industry faces ongoing challenges in delivering high quality customer support, finding qualified agents and increasing flexibility of its services.

 More than ever companies need to be aware of the fickleness of the customer.
 That volatility is no longer solely determined by the choice of customers (i.e. whether or not to become a customer), but also by the choice of existing customers to decide to share their dissatisfaction with the rest of the world.

 The past fifteen years we have been busy with CRM – with limited success.
 Most important driver behind CRM was to record and make available all information about the customer.
 Now a prominent role for social media is emerging, says Ed Peelen.
 Customer expectations therefore have to be managed more carefully.

 You’ve probably seen this article by now, it’s been all over Twitter Whilst I applaud Apple’s efforts to improve customer service, there are a number of things that concern me about this.
 1) It perpetuates the myth that all contact centres offer such a poor service that a long hold time is a regular occurence.
-The … Continue reading The Apple Contact Centre App
+The graphics in the patent indicate a 15 minute hold time … Continue reading The Apple Contact Centre App

 Sense and nonsense of paying and free telephone numbers in a customer care environment.